 Cabin at the End of the Road – A dream realized in late 2009.

 Ceegar – An infrequent and often regretted indulgence I allow myself.
 It reminds me of my grandfather and those idyllic boyhood summers in Kentucky.
+Update: Now that my running mania has taken over, I no longer have even an occasional ceegar.

 Central Valley – The main topological feature of Roundrock.
 The half mile by quarter mile of our woods is basically one long valley.
 The lake is in the Central Valley.